 2) 10.7% of the audience was more likely to purchase the brand when the ad was placed in a family-oriented show versus a program with adult-themed content.

 The ANA study confirms what previous studies have found regarding family-friendly programming and advertising effectiveness.

 The ANA includes such major companies as Walmart, Procter & Gamble, Coca-Cola, Kraft Foods, Kellogg, Ford, General Motors, American Express, Motorola, Intel, Allstate, McDonald’s, GE, IBM, Verizon, AT&T, Visa, Subway, Dell Computers, General Mills, Johnson & Johnson, and Liberty Mutual.

 – Source: Association of National Advertisers.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!